a12b4c3/CodePainting/README.md

       being repeated
       horizontally
 ```
-### 7. we can group together elements to create one larger element.
-Assume that we have the following elements: cloud, circle. we can use this to create a thought bubble by defining a new element.
+### 7. we can group together elements to create varialbe.
+Assume that we have the following elements: cloud, circle. we can use this to create a thought bubble by defining a new varialbe.
 ```
-group as thoughtbubble {
+def thoughtbubble {
 art(name=cloud spdl)
 art(name=circle spdl)
 art(name=circle spdl)